 NARRATRICE

-For a couple of weeks in 1919, two young poets would meet every morning, sometimes at la Source on Boulevard Saint-Michel and at others in a dingy room at the Hotel des Grands Hommes, at the Place du Panthéon.
+For a couple of weeks in 1919, two young poets would meet every morning, sometimes at la Source on Boulevard Saint-Michel and sometimes in a dingy room at the Hotel des Grands Hommes, at the Place du Panthéon.
 André Breton was a twenty-three year old medical student.
 During the war, he had been a military medical nurse, looking after soldiers who had been driven crazy by the war.

 TC : 04 04 13